 So instead of decluttering your sidebar, top bar navigation, and footer, you should tackle your plugins, blog categories, and old posts, in this order.

-I find it really cute that Marie Kondo treats her old clothes as she would people.
-She genuinely worries for their well-being.
-And even when she decides to throw them away, she treats them with kindness, takes them in her hands, and thanks them for their service.
+I find it really sweet that Marie Kondo treats her old clothes as she would people.
+She genuinely worries

 Declutter your plugins first